-Have you ever stayed in a tent that was already pitched, had a wood floor, heating, real beds, not to mention a barbecue and pots, pans and dishes?
+Have you ever stayed in a tent that was already pitched, had a wooden floor, heating, real beds, not to mention a barbecue and pots, pans and dishes?
 Throw in a private deck and welcome to Alberta Parks’ comfort camping.
-Some of these provincial park campgrounds even include the pillows and bedding, creating more room in your car for the important supplies like top grade Alberta steak for the barbeque, marshmallows for roasting and hot chocolate to sip on while stargazing.
+Some of these provincial park campgrounds even include the pillows and bedding, creating more room in your car for the important supplies like top grade Alberta steak for the barbecue, marshmallows for roasting and hot chocolate to sip on while stargazing.

 Yurts at Pigeon Lake

 Gaze up at the star-filled sky from the comfort of your cosy queen size bed.
 A vented skylight is just one of the perks of a yurt.
 Your own private wooden deck with covered barbecue and lounge chairs is another.
 The yurts at Pigeon Lake Provincial Park are insulated, round, canvas tent-like structures, furnished with beds, a couch, table and chairs.
 The kitchen is also stocked with all the utensils and dishes you’ll need to barbecue.
 Remember the ice cream, as there’s a fridge and freezer for keeping your perishables cool.
 How perfect is that?